 The holidays can be stressful for children with attention deficit disorder (ADHD or ADD).
 Traveling and visiting relatives may disrupt their day-to-day routines, and all the excitement can be overwhelming.

 During the holidays, routine and structure go out the window: A child might have to endure travel time by car, train, or plane; sitting politely at the dinner table for extended periods; less control of diet and sleep.
-Planning for these holiday side effects is helpful for an ADHD child and his parents.
+Planning for these holiday side effects is helpful for a child with ADHD and his parents.

 Decide how the days will be spent — parties, decorating, visiting relatives, preparing holiday treats — and set up a schedule, building flexibility into it in case your child needs downtime.